Bonf6059/ISA-Medieval/README.md

 - Rename the crabbay to fishingbay and make it so you can get fish (there is a category for fish like for meat)
 - Add dried herbs
 - Add smoker
+- Potion to increase shooting accuracy (look at det venator xenotype)

 # Old updates